egalli64/pyco/README.md

 ### 2 - Tuple
     Kind of an immutable list
     Literal definition
-    (Kind of) Tuple comprehension
+    Generator expression to emulate a tuple comprehension
 ### 3 - Dictionary
     Mutable collection of key-value pairs implementing the hashtable ADT Literal definition, constructor function, dictionary comprehension
-    Accessing components by operator (not) in, [], method get() Editing components
+    Accessing components by operator (not) in, [], method get() Editing components by assignment, setdefault(), pop(), ...
     Views by items(), keys(), values()
     Copies by copy(), dict(), deepcopy()
-    Update and merge
+    Update by update() and merge by operator |
 ### 4 - Set
     Kind of a dictionary but with key-only elements Literal definition, constructor function, set comprehension